bajuddin15/crm-project/README.md

 # Project Running Instruction -

-Download zip file of this project and extract the file and open this on any editor like vscode etc
+Download zip file of this project by click Code button and extract the file and open this on any editor like vscode etc

 open a new terminal